actions/setup-java/README.md

 ### Caching packages dependencies
 The action has a built-in functionality for caching and restoring dependencies.
 It uses [actions/cache](https://github.com/actions/cache) under hood for caching dependencies but requires less configuration settings.
 Supported package managers are gradle and maven.
 The cache input is optional, and caching is turned off by default.

+The option to use the cache in a read-only mode is available via the parameter `cache-is-read-only`, which defaults to `false`.
+When set to `true`, and caching is enabled, this allows PR workflows to benefit from cached build artifacts, but not taint the cache with PR specific changes which may be in a state of flux.

 #### Caching gradle dependencies
 ```yaml
 steps: